-The concept of accessibility also allows that some principal roadways will emphasize mobility more than others.
-To protect the function of principal national highway system routes, the 2040 LUP recognizes that additional street connections tie directly to the ability to grow in at least some of the commercial centers and corridors.
-New local and collector street connections and pathways between businesses and adjacent neighborhoods are needed to allow the street network to safely support mixed-use densities.
+The 2040 LUP recognizes that additional street connections tie directly to the ability to grow in at least some of the commercial centers and corridors.
+New local and collector street connections and pathways between businesses and adjacent neighborhoods will allow the street network to safely support mixed-use densities.